fluent/fluentd-docs-gitbook/installation/install-by-msi.md

 # Install by .msi Installer \(Windows\)

-The recommended way to install Fluentd on Windows is to use MSI installers provided by `td-agent`.
+The recommended way to install Fluentd on Windows is to use MSI installers of `td-agent`.

 ## What is `td-agent`?